 Africa Energy held a 90% participating interest in Block 2B.
 On April 20, 2021, Africa Energy closed a farmout transaction with Azinam to transfer operatorship and an aggregate 62.5% participating interest in the Exploration Right for Block 2B in consideration for a carry through the next exploration well, Gazania-1.
-On March 3, 2022, Africa Energy contracted the Island Innovator semi-submersible rig to drill the well which arrived on October 4, 2022, before the license expires in November 2022.
+On March 3, 2022, Africa Energy contracted the Island Innovator semi-submersible rig to drill the well by October 2022 before the license expires in November 2022.
 Africa Energy retains a 27.5% participating interest in Block 2B.